Carnival Victory

 What We Love

-It's a Haven for Kids: Camp Carnival, which serves kids ages 2 to 11, is one of the top kids programs at sea.
-It’s divided into three age groups, and older kids have separate clubs as well.
-The 2015 renovation also added Seuss at Sea programs, with parades as well as character breakfasts with the Cat in the Hat, Sam I Am, and Thing 1 and Thing 2.
+It's a Haven for Kids: Camp Ocean, which serves kids ages 2 to 11, is one of the top kids programs at sea.
+It’s divided into three age groups, and tweens and teens have separate clubs (Circle “C” and Club O2, respectively) as well.
+Little ones can enjoy Seuss at Sea programs, with parades as well as character breakfasts with the Cat in the Hat, Sam I Am, and Thing 1 and Thing 2.
 Order the green eggs and ham or the towering stack of pancakes, which alternate between plain and red to look like a certain iconic chapeau.

 Best Known For